British Sheep Breeders Societies and Associations Stackyard Links to on-line British pedigree sheep breeders associations and societies

 Society of Border Leicester Sheep Breeders

-Border Leicester sheep are the lineal descendants of the Dishley Leicesters made famous by Robert Bakewell of Dishley, Leicestershire (1726-95).
-For over 100 years, all pure-bred Border Leicesters (male and female) have been tattooed in both ears and registered in the official Flock Book of the Breed Society.
+Border Leicester sheep are the lineal descendants of the Dishley Leicesters made famous by Robert Bakewell (1726-95).
+For over 100 years, all pure-bred Border Leicesters have been registered in the official Flock Book of the Breed Society.

 charolais sheep